-Where: Boxwell Scout Reservation
+Where: Boxwell Scout Reservation, Lebanon, TN

-Cost: $205 with $30 deposit by April 8th (balance $175)
+Cost: $265 with $30 deposit by Mar19th

-Meals: Camp attendees are provided three meals daily.
-Each meal will be balanced and in adequate quantity for a healthy diet.
-Any Scout with special dietary requirements needs to inform the Scoutmaster before the 10-day out meeting so that appropriate provisions can be made.
+Meals: Camp attendees will receive three meals daily beginning with supper on Sunday and ending with breakfast on Saturday.
+Each meal is balanced and in adequate quantity for a healthy diet.
+Any scout with special dietary requirements needs to inform the Scoutmaster by May 21st so appropriate provisions can be made.

-1260 Creighton Lane
+1284 Creighton Lane

 Lebanon, TN 37087

-What to Bring to Camp
+What to bring to camp:

 Review troop policies for items not to bring to camp.
 No electronic devices, to include cell phones.